Pre-commit

 When we are done defining our .pre-commit-config.yaml

-we just need to install it
+we just need to install it.

-this will make sure that the file is automatically executed whenever we run git commit
+This will make sure that the file is automatically executed whenever we run git commit

 ❔ Exercises